-If you’re just starting out in affiliate marketing then you might be looking at starting up your first website.
+If you’re just starting out in affiliate marketing, you might be looking at starting up your first website.
 For many, the obvious choice is WordPress.

-This article is going to cover everything you need to know about WordPress affiliate marketing.
+This article will cover everything you need to know about WordPress affiliate marketing.

 Why So Many Affiliate Marketers Choose WordPress